cicorias/Castle-Winbuntu/README.md

 <img src="https://raw.githubusercontent.com/rodtreweek/i/master/castle-winbuntu/change_font_in_conemu.gif" height="450">

 Frankly, I am still finding the adjustment to using something other than Iterm2 chief among my challenges in establishing a reasonable dev workflow on Windows.
-However I've only really begun exploring what's possible with ConEmu, and am always on the lookout for other interesting projects :)
+For example, I was frustrated to learn that there is no real equivalent/approximate method for copying from Vim to the system clipboard via the usual `"*y"` then `command + p` method familiar to those on a Mac.
+After literally hours of experimenting, each subsequent attempt seeming to add yet another cumbersome layer of abstraction, ("Do I *really* need to setup an X server for this??")
+I finally threw in the towel, opting to do a `L shift + mouse select`, or for larger copy selections, a `cat <filename>`, then selecting the text with the mouse/touchpad, and using `ctrl + p` to paste.

 #### Colors